CODEJIN/SPEECHSPLIT/README.md

 # Used dataset

 * Currently uploaded code is for the replication of papaer result.
-* I selected 20 speakers randomly in VCTK for model training.
+* I used 106 speakers in VCTK for model training.
+* Two speaker is used for inference only.
 * I will add the compatible dataset later.

 | Dataset   | Dataset address                                 |